Last Updated on 26/10/2025

 The Discovered-Currently Not Indexed notice might also be caused by a crawl budget.
 We’re all aware that Google has limited resources to crawl all sites on the internet, and it prioritizes spending those efforts on the most essential pages on your website.

 However, if Google scans all of your site’s URLs, including low-quality sites, your valuable pages may not be crawled thoroughly.
-Crawl funding concerns mostly impacted larger sites, but they also affected smaller sites owing to technological faults and errors.
+Crawl funding concerns mostly affected larger sites, but they also affected smaller sites due to technical issues.

 6. Check Backlinks

-Backlinks are one of the indications that Google utilizes to determine if a page is useful and worth indexing.
+Backlinks are one of the factors Google uses to determine whether a page is useful and worth indexing.
 If your website has no or few high-quality backlinks, this might be one of the reasons Google “deprioritized” crawling.

 Getting additional backlinks is perhaps the most difficult of the tasks outlined, but it pays off.
-Even one valuable connection can help Google identify and index your material more quickly.
+Even a single valuable connection can help Google identify and index your content more quickly.

 7. Fix Redirects